deneuxj/SturmovikCampaign/README.md

 ## How do I use this to build missions? ##

-You can use the parsing layer with the manipulation layer, following these steps:
+You can use the parsing layer with the manipulation layer directly, or through a type provider.

+### Using direct access to the Abstract Syntax Tree ###

-Extract data schema from a sample file, and build the parser for the mission or group files you will be working with.
+First, you will need to extract data schema from a sample file, and then build the parser for the mission or group files you will be working with.

 ```
 #!fsharp